 The Covid-19 Pandemic has affected every citizen of this world.
 It has been a highly contagious and highly virulent virus that has a mortality rate up to 10 times greater than the typical flu!
 In this post, we aim to highlight lessons we can learn from Covid-19 and how we can take protective measures for ourselves, our families, and our communities.

 Treatment has been primarily supportive: supplemental oxygen, rest, symptom reduction.
 There have been recent randomized controlled studies that have shown benefit for Dexamethasone (a steroid, and immunosuppressant), and for Ramdesivir (an anti-viral), and for Bamlanivimab, Sotrovimab, and other monoclonal antibodies.
 Paxlovid and Molnupiravir are both oral antiviral medications, that received Emergency Use Authorization from the FDA in December, 2021, specifically for patients with mild to moderated Covid who have risk factors for progression to severe Covid.
-There are many studies that are ongoing to determine the possible effectiveness of convalescent serum (anti-SARS-CoV-2 Antibodies); anticoagulants; modulators of the immune system; monoclonal antibodies; and other anti-virals.
+There are many studies that are ongoing to determine the possible effectiveness of convalescent serum (anti-SARS-CoV-2 Antibodies); anticoagulants; modulators of the immune system; and other anti-virals.